Reading time 2 Minutes

 my day today starts just as shitty as yesterday's ended.
 The way I used to like my steak before I switched to the dark side of the force and started living vegan.
 Bloody.

-I say living vegan consciously.
-Not to eat a vegan diet.
-For me, vegan doesn't mean militantly not eating animal products.
-Personally, for example, I gave up my beloved honey, which a friend brought from home.
-Home, that is - I'll probably get beaten for this - in the former Yugoslavia.
+I consciously say living vegan.
+Not eating a vegan diet.
+For me, vegan doesn't mean militantly not eating any animal products.
+Personally, for example, I have given up my beloved honey, which a friend brought from home.
+At home, that is - I'll probably be beaten for this - in the former Yugoslavia.
 Croatia?
 Bosnia or Serbia?
-In any case, it's somewhere down there where I don't think bees are doing so badly.
+In any case, somewhere down there, where I don't think bees are doing so badly.
 And yet I'm just as happy to do without them as I am to do without jackets, shoes and furnishings made of leather and clothes made of wool.
-The only inconsistent exception: my Burberry Kashmir blanket.
-I've always wanted one of those, it was on my bucket list, so to speak.
-Yes, I know, whining at a high level and exceptions are nothing but lazy excuses for personal inconsistency.
+The only inconsistent exception: my Burberry cashmere blanket.
+I've always wanted one of these, it was on my bucket list, so to speak.
+Yes, I know, it's a high level of whinging and exceptions are nothing but lame excuses for personal inconsistency.
 Boy, am I good.
 I almost convinced myself.

 And let's be honest, this doesn't look vegan at all.
-Yesterday, scrubbing my teeth - which is usually more like scrubbing my gums than my teeth - was one time too much of a good thing.
+Yesterday, scrubbing my teeth - which is usually more like scrubbing my gums and not my teeth - was one time too many.
 Now it's really gone.
-It bled through for two days, one night and three visits to the doctor.
+It has bled through for two days, one night and three visits to the doctor.

 The real tragedy?